google-ai-edge/mediapipe-samples/examples/image_segmentation/android/README.md

 ### Overview

-This is a camera app that continuously segments the objects in the frames seen by your device's back camera, in an image imported from the device gallery, or in a video imported by the device gallery, with the option to use a [Deeplab V3](https://storage.googleapis.com/mediapipe-assets/deeplabv3.tflite?generation=1661875711618421)
+This is a camera app that continuously segment the objects in the frames seen by your device's back camera, in an image imported from the device gallery, or in a video imported by the device gallery, with the option to use a [Deeplab V3](https://storage.googleapis.com/mediapipe-assets/deeplabv3.tflite?generation=1661875711618421)